 The Appellant had, in fact, submitted the Arboricultural Assessment, but it appears that it may not have been available to the Officer.

-Further comments were made on 10th October 2025, which can be found within the Committee Report (16th December 2025) (CDXX), where clearly the Officer had between July 2024 and October 2025 sight of the submitted Arboricultural Assessment and where he stated ‘The findings and recommendations of the Arboricultural Assessment (AA) are accepted.
+Further comments were made on 10th October 2025, which can be found within the Committee Report (16th December 2025) (CD1.6), where clearly the Officer had between July 2024 and October 2025 sight of the submitted Arboricultural Assessment and where in summary, he stated ‘The findings and recommendations of the Arboricultural Assessment (AA) are accepted.
 The development layout on the Tree Retention Plan in the AA would require removal of short section from seven hedgerows to create site accesses and internal access roads.
 One category 'B' mature English Oak tree would also require removal to create a new access onto Newhouse Lane.
 SC Trees consider that the road alignment could be adjusted slightly to avoid this loss.
 Pre-commencement tree protection and landscaping conditions recommended.’

 The proposals have since been amended and the revised layout (CDXX) has realigned the access onto Newhouse Lane to retain the Category B tree, namely T75.
 This can be found on Tree Retention Plan (12322-T-02 Rev B).